-On Monday 25th January, registered teachers will receive a email from us with a link to the Preliminary Round.
-Teachers will also receive the Online Preliminary Round 2020 Technical Details.
+On Monday 24th January, registered teachers will receive a email from us with a link to the Preliminary Round.
 It is very straight-forward and the two important things are to use Chrome and to make sure students write down their answers as they go / save or print a copy of their answers.
 Students will be prompted to do this by the online system.
 We have allocated 30 minutes extra to the online round this year to ensure students have time to write down their answers.

 What will I see?

 Once students access the link, they reach a welcome page with guidelines.
 Once the teacher says it ok to begin, they can click ‘Start’, They must add their name, school, date of birth and an email address.
 The email address will be used to send out a ‘confirmation receipt’.
 If any student doesn’t get an email on Monday, they can email email@example.com.
-Students will then begin the test.
-All 5 questions will be on the link along with space for inserting the answers.
-Students can print out the online test if they so wish and have access to a printer.
 It is a condition of the test that students do not share the questions / answers with anyone else.

 What if I have Technical Issues?

 The Chrome browser should be used for accessing the link.
-On Monday 25th January, we will be online at firstname.lastname@example.org for any technical issues that arise.
-We ran a successful pilot in November 2019 and the Preliminary Round pilot in January 2020, so we don’t envisage issues with the online system.
+On Monday 24th January, we will be online at firstname.lastname@example.org for any technical issues that arise.
+We don’t envisage issues with the online system.